comment Add Comment

 In the second part I will address the special case of analysts specializing in IoT Platforms.

-I have created 4 categories of IoT Analysts and then I ranked them following a few criteria: technology; ; reputation; coverage(portfolio of Services); geographies, number of IoT analyst, followers in social network, Foundation date, frequency of outcomes, customers.
+I have created 4 categories of IoT Analysts and then I ranked them following a few criteria: ; industry; reputation; coverage(portfolio of Services); geographies, number of IoT analyst, followers in social network, Foundation date, frequency of outcomes, customers.

 Let us start for the most powerful category: